jiumao2/pyDANT/docs/Installation.rst

 Install with Anaconda
 -------------------------

-It is recommended to install the pyKilomatch package using Anaconda:
+It is recommended to install the pyDANT package using Anaconda:

 .. code-block:: bash

-    conda create -n pyKilomatch python=3.11
+    conda create -n pyDANT python=3.11
-    conda activate pyKilomatch
+    conda activate pyDANT
-    pip install pyKilomatch
+    pip install pyDANT

 Install from Python Package Index (PyPI)
 -----------------------------------------

-You can install Kilomatch directly from PyPI using pip:
+You can install pyDANT directly from PyPI using pip:

 .. code-block:: bash

-    pip install pyKilomatch
+    pip install pyDANT

 Install from Source
 -------------------------